BdR76/CSVLint/docs/readme.md

 so applications that use the ODBC Text driver will ignore this setting.

 You can also indicate a comment character, any lines starting with this character will be skipped.
-Note that the `CommentChar` keyword is also not officially part of the schema.ini format.

 ![CSV Lint detect columns manually dialog](/docs/csvlint_detect_columns.png?raw=true "CSV Lint plug-in detect columns manually dialog")